Cary Elwes – Standing Up For The Citizen

-The Citizen takes a look at Ibrahim’s (played by Egyptian actor Khaled Nabawy) as he finds love and comes to love his new home, despite limited opportunities, rampant crime and mistrust of his ethnic background.
-However, when the government determines that they want to try to tie him to the terrorists, Ibrahim has to fight for his honor and for his citizenship.
+The Citizen takes a look at Ibrahim's (played by Egyptian actor Khaled Nabawy) as he finds love and comes to love his new home, despite limited opportunities, rampant crime and mistrust of his ethnic background.
+However, when the government determines that they want to try to tie him to the terrorists, Ibrahim must fight for his honor and for his citizenship.

-Though Elwes mostly doesn’t appear until the last third of the film, he plays Ibrahim’s droll immigration lawyer.
-The counselor lends a comic element to the serious story, as well as standing up for the little man in this feel good tale about the American dream.
+Though Elwes mostly doesn't appear until the last third of the film, he plays Ibrahim's droll immigration lawyer.
+The counselor lends a comic element to the serious story, as well as standing up for the little man in this feel-good tale about the American dream.

 A week before the premiere of The Citizen, Elwes was kind enough to give us a call to discuss his film and his career.

 What was it about the script of The Citizen that intrigued you?